Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Broken flavor symmetry, br2 vacua

 {\bf B)} If $(\mx m)^{1/2}\ll\lt$.
 Then ${\cal N}=1$ SQCD with $SU(\nd)$ colors and $3N_c/2<N_F<2N_c-1$ quark flavors enters first at $\mu<\lt$ the strongly coupled conformal regime with the frozen gauge coupling $a_*=\nd g^2_*/2\pi=O(1)$.

-{\it And only now we use for the first time the assumed dynamical scenario from} \cite{ch3} {\it to calculate the mass spectrum}.
+{\it And only now we use for the first time the dynamical scenario proposed in} \cite{ch3} {\it to calculate the mass spectrum}.
 Really, what is only assumed in this scenario in the case of the standard ${\cal N}=1$ SQCD conformal regime is the following.

 In this ${\cal N}=1$ theory without colored adjoint scalars, unlike the very special ${\cal N}=2$ theory with its additional colored scalar fields $X^{\rm adj}$ and enhanced supersymmetry, {\it no parametrically lighter solitons} (in addition to the ordinary mass spectrum described below) {\it are formed at those scales where the standard ${\cal N}=1$ conformal regime is broken explicitly by nonzero particle masses} (see also the footnote \ref{(f3)}).